 — Mood changes.

-Of course, these same signs could be associated with many other health problems, such as stress, dehydration or achy joints caused by weather changes, Hardie says.
-If you have these signs and suspect that they are linked to vitamin D deficiency, talk to your health provider about getting a blood test that can check for vitamin D deficiency.
+Of course, these same signs could be associated with many other nutritional deficiencies and health problems, such as stress, dehydration or achy joints caused by weather changes, Hardie says.
+If you have these signs and suspect they’re linked to vitamin D deficiency, talk to your health provider about getting a blood test that can check for vitamin D deficiency.

-A normal level from a vitamin D lab test is usually considered to be 20 to 40 ng/mL, but some health providers like to see levels closer to 30 to 50 ng/mL.
+A normal level from a vitamin D lab test is usually considered to be 30 to 50 ng/dL (nanograms per deciliter).

-What to Do If You Are Vitamin D Deficient
+What to Do If You’re Vitamin D Deficient

 If a lab test indicates that you’re not getting enough vitamin D, there are a few things you can do.